icylogic/maupassant-hexo/README.md

 shareto: true ## If you want to use the share button please set the value to true.
 busuanzi: true ## If you want to use Busuanzi page views please set the value to true.
 widgets_on_small_screens: false ## Set to true to enable widgets on small screens.
+canvas_nest:  false ## If your want to use dynamic background please set the value to true.

 menu:
   - page: home